AryadipMridha/RandomCodes/README.md

 # RandomCodes
-These are some random codes which  I had practiced.
+Wondering whatit takes to master the basics of Coding , here are some codes which I had practiced with.
+Check It Out.